Hojicha and caffeine

 Hojicha is a roasted green tea, originating in Kyoto, Japan.
 The loose leaf tea consists of a blend of leaves or stems gathered from harvest of Sencha, Bancha, or Kukicha.
 While traditional Japanese green teas are only steamed, hojicha is also roasted in high temperatures.
 Along with removing most of the bitterness, the roasting process also removes nearly all of the caffeine.

+A standard serving size of one cup of hojicha (250 ml) contains about 7.7 mg of caffeine.
 As hojicha has virtually no caffeine, it doesn’t cause the anxiety and jitteriness that coffee drinkers experience.
 Furthermore, hojicha calms the body with help from its L-Theanine and pyrazines.

 More alarming is that drinks containing high caffeine are also associated with increased blood pressure and risk of heart disease.
 Those seeking to protect their heart and improve their health can benefit from drinking hojicha.